January 01, 2018

 With a recent MFS survey showing more than three-quarters of institutional investor assets currently allocated to actively managed strategies, the active versus passive debate seems somewhat misguided.

 Active managers seek to mitigate credit risk, rate risks and debt concentration in ways that passive strategies cannot.

 2017 MFS Global Retirement Income Survey Methodology

 Weighting: Data were weighted in each country to reflect the age/gender balance of retiree and participant populations.
-In the UK:

-Retiree, Office of National Statistics 2014 balanced gender within each age group: Participant is unweighted — no datasets available.
+UK Base: 700 Members, 300 Retirees, Office of National Statistics 2014 balanced gender within each age group: Participant is unweighted - no datasets available.